200ug/golfed.xyz/content/posts/srdi-walkthrough.md

 ### Copying sections

-After the allocation, we can proceed to copying the payload PE's sections and headers to the new memory section based on the NumberOfSections field of the payload's IMAGE_FILE_HEADER:
+After the allocation, we can proceed to copying the payload PE's sections and headers to the new memory section based on the `NumberOfSections` field of the payload's `IMAGE_FILE_HEADER`:

 ```rust
 #[link_section = ".text"]